 - Kept in a controlled environment – not exposed to harsh environment or mishandled

-- calibrated regularly – sent to a 3rd party calibration service provider for re-calibration at a given calibration interval
+- and calibrated regularly – sent to a 3rd party calibration service provider for re-calibration at a given calibration interval

 When performing calibration, soak both the Standard thermometer (STD) and the Unit Under Calibration (UUC) to bath then compare readings.
 The readings of the standard thermometer should be followed.
 Any error must be noted, then an adjustment follows if capable.

-See below calibration steps:
+See below the calibration steps:

 - Power on the units.
 Ensure batteries are full.